KaiChiehHuang/MusicGenerator/README.md

 TODO:

-1. Write milestone report
+1. Write final report
-2. Understand the code in model.py
-3. think of how to modify the model to improve (Chords and rythm)
+2. Try out two model training molody and chord separately
+3. Run Meganta
+4. Do listening test for evaluation

 What we can probably try...:

-1. increase the number of layers of RNN
+1. Try out different parameters of RNN
-2. use simpler trainning data
-3.